 That’s where talented journalists can offer an important service.
 They do the research interpretation for us.
 If they are accurate, they can make the findings accessible and usable.
 However, if they are inaccurate, they take us off track, sometimes way off track.

-One way to investigate the evidence is to invest in an online subscription to Harvard Business Review, where researchers write for an educated, professional audience.
-You can download a few articles for free, but with an online subscription you have access to their archives and as many articles as you like.
+One way to investigate the evidence is to invest in an online subscription to Harvard Business Review, where researchers write for a professional audience.
+You can read a few articles each month for free, but with an online subscription you have access to their archives and as many articles as you like.

 The articles listed below that are not from HBR might require a little more hunting, but if Google can’t find them online, a good research librarian can help you find them.